gardelin/climbing-card/readme.txt

 4. Plugin settings screen

 == Changelog ==

 = 1.0.8 - November 25 2022 =
+* Removing users that have 'is_climbing_card_public' set to false from shortcodes calculations
+* Fixing bug with not able to more than one route without reloading page
+* Adding adminer in docker-compose
+* Readme update
+* Dockerization
+* Adding Pie chart to Admin > Statistics screen
+* Requires at least wordpress 6.1

+= 1.0.8 - November 25 2022 =
 * Creating Admin screen to manage all DB entries in wp_climbing_cards table, data pagination